 Susan Jackson, President (ISSF), presented information on bigeye tuna markets in the Eastern Pacific, Atlantic, and Indian Oceans.
 The three markets reviewed were: 1) round (whole) fish, 2) fish products, and 3) crew labor.
 With respect to round fish markets, in all three regions, there is typically one negotiated base price between the buyer and the vessel for skipjack, yellowfin, and bigeye tuna that weigh between 1.8-3.4 kg, regardless of species.
 For fish not in this size range, there are price differentials off that negotiated base price which are generally standard.
 The differentials depend on the species, but more so the size of the fish, where smaller fish yields less packable meat, and receives a subtraction to the base price.
-Larger fish yield more meat and receive and addition to the base price.
+Larger fish yield more meat and higher profits for canneries than small fish, and thus, receive an addition to the base price.

 At processing facilities in the EPO, the price for yellowfin and bigeye tuna between 3.4 and 10 kg are the same, and greater than the skipjack price at that size.
-This is mostly due to the yield off the fish at that size than market preference.
+This is mostly due to the yield off the fish at that size rather than market preference.
 Yellowfin greater than 10 kg receive approximately double the price of bigeye tuna at that same size.
-Yellowfin has the premium price at large sizes, followed by bigeye tuna, which suggests that there is market demand for large yellowfin and bigeye tuna in the region.
+Yellowfin receives the premium price at large sizes, followed by bigeye tuna, which suggests that there is market demand for large yellowfin and bigeye tuna in the region.